 For millions of movie-goers across the world, Harrison Ford is Han Solo.
 Yes, Indiana Jones was Ford’s own franchise the he headlined himself and Blade Runner may be the single greatest sci-fi film of all time.
 But none of that matters.
-Despite not being the main character, Han Solo resonated with fans in a way few other film creations ever have.
+Despite not being the main character of the Star Wars series, Han Solo resonated with fans in a way few other film creations ever have.
 He was more realistic than the kindhearted Luke Skywalker and had a greater sense of flare that played well on the big screen.
 That’s why it was so heartbreaking to hear Ford repeatedly bash the character over the years.

 Source: Entertainment Weekly